-One of fashion’s favourite footwear designers Charlotte Olympia Dellal has built an internationally recognised accessories brand through her creativity and wit.
-Winner of accessories designer of the year award at the British Fashion Awards in 2011, Dellal is known for her 'Dolly' platforms and kitsch influences, effortlessly combining British humour and Hollywood bombshell aesthetics.
+One of fashion’s favourite footwear designers, Charlotte Olympia Dellal has built an internationally recognised accessories brand through her creativity and wit.
+Winner of accessories designer of the year award at the British Fashion Awards in 2011 and 2015, Dellal is known for her "Dolly" platforms and kitsch influences, effortlessly combining British humour and Hollywood bombshell aesthetics.

 Dellal launched Charlotte Olympia in 2008, opening brand's first store in 2010 on London’s Maddox Street, later joined by stores in New York and LA.
 Dellal has collaborated with Victoria Beckham on her Victoria line, created shoes for Agent Provocateur, and created a limited edition "Charlotte’s Web" inspired collection with Olympia Le Tan.